-A full-time employee whose base hours exceed forty (40) hours per week or eighty (80) hours biweekly and who is in paid status during any portion of their work shift immediately preceding the holiday is entitled to receive Holiday Pay equivalent to the pay they receive for their average workday.
+9.12.1 A full-time employee whose base hours do not exceed forty (40) hours per week or eighty (80) hours biweekly and who is in paid status during any portion of their work shift immediately preceding the holiday is

-For the purposes of Holiday Pay, a firefighter assigned to a 24-hour shift shall be deemed to work fifty-six (56) hours per week and two thousand nine hundred twelve (2,912) per year.
+- entitled to receive Holiday Pay equivalent to the pay they receive for their regularly scheduled work shift, even though they do not work. - 9.12.2 A full-time employee who is a firefighter assigned to a 24-hour shift shall be deemed to work fifty-six (56) hours per week and two thousand nine hundred twelve (2,912) per year.
 The average workday is calculated by dividing the total base hours of work per year by two thousand eighty-eight (2,088) and multiplying by the quotient eight (8).
-Therefore, the average workday of a firefighter assigned to a 24-hour shift would be eleven (11) hours and twelve (12) minutes, and they would be compensated for Holiday Pay in the amount equal to those hours even though they do not work on the holiday.
+Therefore, the average workday of a firefighter assigned to a 24-hour shift would be eleven (11) hours and twelve (12) minutes, and they do not work on the holiday. - 9.12.3 If an employee is unable to observe a designated holiday by taking the day off and receiving Holiday Pay, and they choose to observe another day as the holiday, they may designate that day as Paid Day Off Holiday (PDOH) on their timesheet.